shoebot/shoebot/doc/source/libraries.rst

 Nodebox has a rich set of external libraries to enable new tools and commands.

-Shoebot comes with these external libraries included.
-Many Nodebox libraries are supported; you can read the original Nodebox documentation to get these going:
+Shoebot comes with some of these external libraries included.
+Read the original Nodebox documentation to get these going:

 * `Boids <https://www.nodebox.net/code/index.php/Boids>`_
 * `Colors <https://www.nodebox.net/code/index.php/Colors>`_